-The City and County of Denver is exploring new ways of providing flexible, affordable, and accessible multi-modal transportation options for all.
-To support this goal, (DPW) is initiating a Dockless Mobility Vehicle Pilot Permit Program through the existing Transit Amenity Program, which permits the placement of amenities at transit stops to encourage the use of public transportation.
+The City and County of Denver is open to innovative ways of providing flexible, affordable, and accessible multi-modal transportation options for all.
+In support of this goal, DOTI initiated a Dockless Mobility Vehicle Pilot Permit Program through the existing Transit Amenity Program, which permits the placement of amenities at transit stops to encourage the use of public transportation.

-This program will allow the City to test innovative strategies and technology while assessing whether those new options help achieve the City’s stated mobility goals including a reduction of single-occupant vehicle commute trips from 73% to 50% by 2030.
+This pilot allowed the City to test innovative strategies and technology while assessing whether shared dockless options could help the City achieve its mobility goals — including a reduction of single-occupant vehicle commute trips from 73% to 50% by 2030.

 Continue to check back here for any updates to the pilot program as it progresses.